inbarajaldrin/aruco_camera_localizer/README.md

 1. Camera parameters: Image frame height and width, in pixels, plus angular FOV.
 Distortion coefficient is included.
 These are specific to the camera hardware used.
 2. `MARKER_SIZE` is the side length of the ArUco marker used for identifying Jenga blocks.
 3. `BLOCK_*` are the side measures of the Jenga blocks.
-4. `OBJECT_DICTS` are the side lengths of the triangle formed by the pattern of three blue blobs pertaining to each object.
-For instance, the allen key is marked with blue tape making a triangle of side lengths 38.8, 102.6, and 129.5 mm.
-5. `TARGET_POSES` are the goal position and orientation for all objects.
+4. `TARGET_POSES` are the goal position and orientation for all objects.
-6. `*_range` are the HSV ranges (using cv2 standards, so 0-179 for hue, 0-255 for Sat. and Value) for blue, green, and yellow.
-Sensitive to lighting conditions (particularly yellow) so tune accordingly.
-7. `pusher_distance_max` is the maximum distance (base frame, meters) that a pusher can be from an object's contour while still being recorded.
-There is no need to recognize pushers too far away to touch an object.

 ### `object_frame_definitions.py`